-The COAG Scholarship is open to any Georgia high school senior (or a GED equivalency dated December 31, 2018 to May 31, 2019) who is a United States and Georgia citizen graduating by the spring of 2019 or any student currently enrolled in a school of accredited higher education located in Georgia is eligible to apply for a 2019 COAG Scholarship.
-You must be seeking an undergraduate degree, not a diploma or certification.
+The COAG Scholarship is open to any Georgia high school senior (or a GED equivalency dated December 31, 2019 to May 31, 2020) who is a United States and Georgia citizen graduating by the spring of 2020.
+You must be seeking an undergraduate degree, not a diploma, certification, master's or doctoral degree.

-The criteria for the award include: presenting a letter of acceptance or letter of enrollment from a school of accredited higher education located within Georgia (four year college, junior college or technical college); providing proof of residency in the State of Georgia; submitting a 1,000 word essay; and presenting a COAG scholarship application (may be downloaded from 2018-2019 www.coagonline.org).
+The criteria for the award include: presenting a letter of acceptance or letter of enrollment from a school of accredited higher education located within Georgia (four year college, junior college or technical college); providing proof of residency in the State of Georgia (Georgia Driver's License or Georgia issues identification card; submitting a 1,000 word essay; and presenting a COAG scholarship application (may be downloaded from 2020 www.coagonline.org).

 Every county in the State of Georgia has elected government officials known as "constitutional officers."
 County constitutional officers include the clerk of the superior court, judge of probate court, sheriff, and tax commissioner.
 County constitutional officers are elected for four-year terms and have such powers and duties as provided by general law.
 In your essay you need to respond based on performing the following: Interview a constitutional officer in your county.
 Spend some time with them and describe things that they do on a daily basis.

 All entries will be reviewed by the Constitutional Officers Association of Georgia, Inc. Scholarship Committee.
 The committee members will select the scholarship recipients based on the content of the essay.
 All essays become the property of COAG.
 Winners names may be released to the public and news media for promotional purposes.
-The scholarship will be awarded May 1, 2019 and will be payable to the individual winners.
+The scholarship will be announced by April 15th and will be payable to the individual winners in-person.

-All applications must be received in our office no later than March 31, 2019 or they will be deemed ineligible.
+All applications must be received (not postmarked) by our office no later than March 13, 2020 or they will be deemed ineligible.
 Applications mailed to any other address will not be forwarded or considered.